RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 * Drafter is more likely to protect himself;
 * Drafter is more likely to know the term is vague or ambiguous;
-* Drafter may have deliberately been used obscure language (so she could decide at a later, more opportune time on the meaning of the term).
+* Drafter may have deliberately used obscure language (so she could decide at a later, more opportune time on the meaning of the term).

 We have seen the possible advantages of having unsettled contract terms, especially about something difficult to define,